Macedonia - Land of Culture

-On the subject of Macedonia, most people think of Alexander the Great whose empire stretched as far as India.
-Even though this was over 2,300 years ago, a delegation from Hunsa, a remote province in north Pakistan where Macedonian descendants live, recently visited the country of their ancestors.
-The delegation, led by Mir Gansafer Ali Khan, was greatly impressed by the historic sites such as Heraklea near Bitola and Ohrid where their ancestors originated, by the similarities in their customs and, last but not least, by the warm hospitality they received throughout all of Macedonia.
+Most people think of Macedonia as the land of Alexander the Great, who extended his empire to India.
+Although this dates back 2300 years, in July 2008 a delegation from Hunza, a remote province in northeastern Pakistan, where descendants of Macedonians from that time still live, visited the land of their ancestors.
+The delegation, led by Mir Gansafer Ali Khan, was fascinated by the ancient sites such as those in Heraklea near Bitola and in Ohrid, where their ancestors lived, by the similarities in their customs and last but not least by the hospitality they experienced everywhere in Macedonia.

-Macedonia's landscape and nature surrounding unique ancient sites such as the fortress in the Pesna Cave or the numerous monasteries is truly fascinating.
-Archaeologists maintain that there are still countless treasures to be discovered.
-Thus it is no surprise that extensive digs take place every summer such as in 2007 in the Kale Fort in Skopje or in 2008 the restoration of St. Clement University in Ohrid – Europe's first Slavic university, founded in the 10th century.
+The landscapes and nature of Macedonia are fascinating.
+There are unique sceneries surrounding the ancient sites such as the fortress in the Pesna Cave or the numerous monasteries in the nearby area.
+Archaeologists assume that there are still undreamt-of treasures to be discovered and uncovered.
+It is therefore not surprising that large-scale archaeological excavations take place every summer, such as in 2007 at the Kale Fortress in Skopje or in 2008 the project "Renewal of St. Clement University - the first Slavic university in Europe - 10th century in Ohrid".

 ORF TV-Show "Besser Reisen - Mazedonien" (German)